Yagnaellapu/Flownia/README.md

-# This is Flownia REact Repository
+# This is Flownia React Repository

 In the project directory, you can run: